timsar2/News-Feed/README.md

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4 and using NgRx Architect.

 ## Development server